raspberrypilearning/rpi-sensehat-show-message/en/step_1.md

-+ Make sure you have these lines of code in your program to set up your connection with the Sense HAT.
-If you already have these, there is no need to add the code more than once.
+Make sure you have the following lines of code in your Python program to set up your connection with the Sense HAT.
+There is no need to add them more than once.

 ```python
 from sense_hat import SenseHat
 sense = SenseHat()
 ```

-+ Add this code to display a message on the LED matrix
++ Add this code to display a message on the Sense HAT's LED matrix.

 ```python
 sense.show_message("Hello world")
 ```

-The message "Hello world" will scroll across the screen.
-Change the words in quotes (`""`) to see a different message.
+The message "Hello world" will now scroll across the LED screen.

++ Change the words in the quotes (`""`) to see a different message.

 You can try it out here: